Thursday, June 26, 2025

 Jarren Duran was 0 for 4 with a strikeout.

-David Hamilton was 0 for 3 with a strikeout.
+David Hamilton was 0 for 3 with an error and a strikeout.

 The Ugly: